 Card counting is big in blackjack, with many players benefitting in big ways from being able to mentally calculate which cards have already been dealt versus which cards remain in the shoe in order to determine their next move.

 With single deck blackjack, card counting could be mastered with some work even if you weren’t the most mathematically advanced type, with many card sharks publishing bestselling books teaching their card counting methods.
-However, the addition of each and every deck of cards makes card counting that little bit more difficult, so unless you’re a whiz with numbers or a maths genius, card counting with multiple decks is completely impossible for the majority of players.
+However, the addition of each and every deck of cards makes card counting that little bit more difficult, so counting is very difficult for casual players who might not have the time or the patience to master the technique.

 Why some land based casinos use fewer decks